-- (3) rights of access to the property granted in connection with implementation or enforcement of the covenant; - (4) a brief narrative description of the contamination and remedy, including the contaminants of concern, the pathways of exposure, limits on exposure, and the location and extent of the contamination; - (5) restriction or limitation on amendment or termination of the covenant in addition to those contained in Sections 9 and 10; and - 8 (6) rights of the holder in addition to its right to enforce the covenant pursuant to Section 9 11. - (c) An agency may refuse to sign an environmental covenant for any reason.
+(3) rights of access to the property granted in connection with implementation or enforcement of the covenant:

+(4) a brief narrative description of the contamination and remedy, including the contaminants of concern, the pathways of exposure, limits on exposure, and the location and extent of the contamination;

+(5) limitation on amendment or termination of the covenant in addition to those contained in Sections 9 and 10; and

+(6) rights of the holder in addition to its right to enforce the covenant pursuant to

+Section 11.

+(c) In addition to other conditions for its approval of an environmental covenant, the agency may require those persons specified by the agency who have interests in the real property to sign the covenant.

 1. Subsection (a)(2) of this section requires that the covenant contain a "legally sufficient description" of the "real property" subject to the covenant.
-While these terms are familiar to real estate practitioners, it may be useful to describe precisely what is required by this section.
+While these terms are familiar to real property practitioners, it may be useful to describe precisely what is required by this section.

-First, a description of the real property which is "legally sufficient" will depend upon the practice of the enacting state.
-The purpose of such a requirement, for the real estate practitioner, will be to assure that the particular parcel subject to the covenant will be properly indexed in the land records and thus readily located during the course of a title search.
+First, a description of the real property that is "legally sufficient" will depend upon the practice of the enacting state.
+The purpose of such a requirement, for the real property practitioner, will be to assure that the particular parcel subject to the covenant will be properly indexed in the land records and thus readily located during the course of a title search.
 This, in turn, will enable a buyer, lender or other interest holder to be confident of what they own or hold as security.

-The most commonly used legal descriptions of land are: (1) a metes and bounds description that is, a description that begins with reference to a known point on the surface of the earth, followed by references to distances and angles from that point to other monuments or terminals that mark the outer boundaries of the parcel; (2) reference to a recorded map or survey, that contains a "picture" of the metes and bounds description; (3) reference to a particular parcel number on a governmental grid system; and (4) a coordinates reference system, derived from a Global Positioning System or other mapping tool.
-These, and other generally obsolete forms of legal description [e.g., "starting at the black oak tree in the pasture, then running along a stone wall to Bloody Creek, then generally south and west along the creek to a dirt road, then back to the tree where you started, being the same 50 acres, more or less, conveyed to my father by

-Lisman"] may all serve the same purpose, and would meet the requirement of being "legally sufficient."
+The most commonly used legal descriptions of land are: (1) a metes and bounds description - that is, a description that begins with reference to a known point on the surface of the earth, followed by references to distances and angles from that point to other monuments or terminals that mark the outer boundaries of the parcel; (2) reference to a recorded map or survey, that contains a "picture" of the metes and bounds description; (3) reference to a particular parcel number on a governmental grid system; and (4) a coordinates reference system, derived from a Global Positioning System or other mapping tool.
+These, and other generally obsolete forms of legal description [e.g., "starting at the black oak tree in the pasture, then running along a stone wall to Bloody Creek, then generally south and west along the creek to a dirt road, then back to the tree where you started, being the same 50 acres, more or less, conveyed to my father by Lisman"] may all serve the same purpose, and would meet the requirement of being "legally sufficient."

-In contrast, as described in Comment 10 below, more precise measurements may be very useful for identifying precisely the "geospatial" location of sub-surface contaminants.
+In contrast, as described in Comment 11 below, more precise measurements may be very useful for identifying precisely the "geospatial" location of sub-surface contaminants.